Connor822/Entegra-Programming-Challenge/README.txt

+This is my submission to the Entegra Programming Challenge It makes use of the open source Stanford Named Entity Recognizer (NER)

-stanford-ner.jar, which is located in the folder ner, must be added to Classpath
+To run the code, stanford-ner.jar - which is located in the folder ner - must be added to Classpath

-Run the main method, which is located in the file "BusinessCardParser.java"

-First, input the number of lines of input
+The program will first ask for the number of lines of input, and then the input can be entered.
-Next, input each line